JuliaEarth/GeoStats.jl/docs/src/problems_and_solvers.md

 and yet the task of comparing it with the state of the art is quite demanding.
 Even when a comparison is made by the author after a great amount of effort, it is inevitably biased.

-Part of this issue is attributed to the fact that a general definition of the problem is missing.
+Part of this issue is attributed to the fact that a formal definition of geostatistical problems is missing.
-What is it that we call an "estimation problem" in geostatistics?
-What about "stochastic simulation"?
-The answer to these questions is given below in the form of code.
+The project provides solutions to three problems defined below.

 ## Estimation problem